shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 -  **Section length**: 500 words (Don't count the code)

 ## Section 9: Conclusion
+(Connect our solution to the bigger field of AI Engineering.
+Add course next steps.)

 - Wrap-up the article by explaining that we will use multimodal techniques in our capstone project to pass images and PDFs from our research agent to the writer agent, avoiding any text translation and benefit of the complete visual information from them
+- To transition from this lesson to the next, specify what we will learn in future lessons.
+First mention what we will learn in next lesson, which is Lesson <x>.
+Next leverage the concepts listed in subsection `Concepts That Will Be Introduced in Future Lessons` to make slight references to other topics we will learn during this course.
+To stay focused, specify only the ones that are present in this current lesson.
 -  **Section length**: 100 words

 ## Article Code